 William Okla Farmer, Jr. was born in 1947.
 The youngest of four children to Oak and Ruby Farmer, "Bill" as he is commonly referred to by friends and associates, is a life-long resident of Sumter County.

-Sheriff Farmer attended Saint Leo University where he earned his AA degree in Criminal Justice; BA degree, Cum Laude, Criminology.
+Sheriff Farmer attended Saint Leo University where he earned his AA degree in Criminal Justice and his BA degree, Cum Laude, in Criminology.
 He completed the Executive Development Program with the National Sheriff's Institute, is a Florida Criminal Justice Executive Institute graduate and also graduated from the FBI National Academy.

 Additionally, Sheriff Farmer has served as Chairman on the Board for the Florida Sheriff's Youth Ranches 2012-2013, Member of the Board 2009-2010 and is currently serving on the Board of Directors.

 Sheriff Farmer is as much a family man as he is a lawman.
 Sheriff Farmer is married to the former Linda Louise Jay, and together, they have celebrated more than 43 years of marriage.
 Mrs. Farmer is a retired teacher, having retired from Sumter District Schools after more than 38 years of service.
 The Farmers have three children: Billy, a Southeast Regional Manager for an agricultural firm; Stephen, a Lieutenant with the Florida Fish and Wildlife Conservation Commission; and Kristen, who serves with the Federal Bureau of Prisons.